natar-io/Papart-examples/papart-examples/Camera/ExtractPlanarObjectForTracking/README.md

 #ExtractPlanarObjectForTracking

 This application extracts images defined by user and save them.
+For example here we want to extract a book cover.

 The interface is a simplified version of [GuiCorners](https://github.com/potioc/Papart-examples/tree/master/papart-examples/Camera/GuiCorners).

 Press 1, 2, 3 or 4 and drag the selected corner to define an image to be saved.